iBioGen/iBioGen/README.md

 grant agreement No 810729.
 For more information please visit the project
 website: https://www.ibiogen.eu/

+## Major Components
+The iBioGen package is composed of a suite of tools for studying ecological, evolutionary, and multi-scale processes within island communities.
+Major components of the package include:

+### A joint model of macroevolution and abundance/genetic diversity
+A model for studying diversification patterns, abundance distributions, and community-scale genetic data of island radiations.
+The model predicts phylogenies under a birth/death process with abundances evolved along the branches, and genetic diversity calculated based on historical changes of abundance through time.
+Abundance can evolve in one of two ways: 1) as a BM process with random fission at speciation events (ancestral abundance is randomly split between the two descendant lineages), or 2) the rate of change (r) of abundance can evolve as BM in which case abundance (n) changes through time (dt) via n * exp(r*dt).
+The speciation rate can also shift at branching events in the manner of ClaDS (Maliet et al 2019).

+This is a stochastic simulation model, so parameters (or parameter ranges) are specified and numerous simulations may be generated.
+For each simulation the model outputs a dated phylogenetic tree, and abundance, genetic diversity, and trait values for each species (currently only neutral traits are supported).
+In the simplest case simulations can be used to characterize joint patterns in the data under various parameterizations.
+Simulations can also be used to estimate model parameters from empirical data, for example by using approximate Bayesian computation or a machine learning approach.

 ## Distribution
 The iBioGen package is distributed in a couple different formats, so please choose what serves your needs best: